lucywyman/blog/source/content/oscon-2017.rst

 advocated for general parts to be standardized and made interchangeable like how batteries are now.
 For example, why can't we have motors be widely available and easy to replace in everything from toys to microwaves to blenders?
-Excellent note to start on!
+An excellent and inspiring note to start on!

 `Choose Open Infrastructure`_
 +++++++++++++++++++++++++++++